WayneStilwell/waynestilwell.github.io/_posts/2019-08-27-laravel-migration-errors.markdown

 The problem is that Laravel uses the __utf8mb4__ character set (to store emojis).
 This uses up to 4 bytes per character.
 A string with 255 characters using 4 bytes per character gives you 1,020 bytes.
 Since 1,020 > 767, this is why I'm getting the "key too long" error.

-It sounds like what I really want to do is change the default length of `string()` in Laravel.
+It sounds like what I really want to do is change the default length of `$table->string()` in Laravel.
 Turns out I can!
+Using 4 bytes per character, __191__ characters is the max length I can use to stay under 767 bytes.

 __app/Providers/AppServiceProvider.php:__
 ```php